 Allegro, the ARC node in the Netherlands, is located at Leiden Observatory.
-The node employs five to six postdocs and two staff members who coordinate the node's activities.
-Allegro provides general user support for the ALMA community and offers expert help on high-frequency and long-baseline ALMA observations, mm-VLBI observations, and science analysis tools.
+The node employs approximately six postdocs and staff members who coordinate the node's activities.
+Allegro provides general Visit the Dutch ARC node at www.alma-allegro.nl user support for the ALMA community and offers expert help on high-frequency and long-baseline ALMA observations, mm-VLBI observations, and science analysis tools.